Sam Lewis (pilot): Israeli aviation career

 In 1947, Al Schwimmer, a former TWA flight engineer, recruited Lewis and other pilots to Machal for Operation Zebra.
-The team smuggled weapons through Czechoslovakia to help Israel during its War of Independence and participated in aerial attacks against the fighting Arabs.
+The team smuggled weapons through Czechoslovakia to help Israel during the 1948 Palestine war and participated in aerial attacks against the local Arabs.
 Their actions violated the American arms embargo on Palestine and the Middle East, and in 1949, Lewis and his friends returned to the US to face their trial.
 Their exploits during Operation Zebra were documented in the 2015 film A Wing and a Prayer.

 In 1949, Lewis became the first Chief Pilot of EL AL, the Israeli airline.
 He worked there until his mandatory retirement at the age of 60, in 1972.

 In late 1948 the Israeli government with the help of the JDC, an American Jewish relief organization, hired Alaska Airlines to airlift Jewish refugees from Yemen to Israel.
 In early 1949, Lewis took a leave of absence from his job in EL AL to join Alaska Airlines to take part in this airlift, which was later recognized as Operation Magic Carpet or On the Wings of Eagles.
 The airlift from Yemen came to completion in September 1950, after airlifting to Israel 49,000 Yemeni Jews.

 After his mandatory retirement as an EL AL pilot at the age of 60, Lewis, who was not ready yet to give up flying, joined his friend Al Schwimmer at the Israeli Aircraft Industry (IAI).
 He worked there as a pilot and consultant and helped to set up several airlines in Europe, Asia, and South America.
 He remained with IAI until 1980.

 Trial

 In late 1948, Lewis and his nine American friends in Operation Zebra learned that their actions incurred US charges that they violated the American arms embargo on Palestine and the Middle East.
 In 1949 Lewis and his friends returned to the US to face their trial.
 The trials of Lewis and some of the members of Operation Zebra took place in Los Angeles, having the Jewish Agency provide them with legal services.
 The trial ended in early 1950.
 Lewis was the only defendant found not guilty, due to one juror insisting Lewis was just a hired pilot, not a conspirator.
-The rest received $10,000 fines, which the Jewish Agency paid, and only one – Charlie Winters, who was not Jewish – whose trial took place in New York, was sentenced to eighteen-month in prison.
-All the convicts in the Operation Zebra trial were eventually pardoned by various US presidents.
+The rest received $10,000 fines, which the Jewish Agency paid, and only one – Charlie Winters, who was not Jewish – whose trial took place in New York, was sentenced to 18 months in prison.
+Three of the convicts in the Operation Zebra trial were eventually pardoned by various US presidents.